oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/13-migrate-using-ftex/migrate-using-ftex.md

     </copy>
     ```

-4. Make a directory for the *MAROON* PDB.
-Copy the data files from the source database to the target PDB.
+4. Make a directory for *MAROON* data files.
+Copy the data files from the source database to this directory.

     ```
     <copy>